 The War Room Concept or the War Room Approach is an expression that appears every once in a while in the field of project management.
 But what exactly is the War Room Concept?
-Well, this article shall provide an explanation =]
+Keep reading to find out!

 Imagine that your team is working on a massive project.
-Something that requires a lot of resources and engagement, and also flawless communication between the team members.
-However, the bigger the project gets, the more challenging it is to work on it.
-That is when the communication becomes the major factor, the absolute must-have in the company.
-Only the properly conducted conversations will ensure that there are no flaws in the project development.
+Something that requires a lot of resources and engagement, and also flawless project communication between the team members.
+However, the bigger the project, the more challenging it is to work on it.
+That is when communication becomes the major factor, the absolute must-have in the company.
+Only the properly conducted conversations will ensure that there are no flaws in project development.

-The idea of war room is to gather all the vital information in one place and brainstorm with all the people who are working on a particular project.
-The President (I mean, the Project Manager) is asking questions, and the Generals (ekhm, employees?) answer them.
-The key decision makers are given the most relevant information – everything in order to improve the process.
-Perhaps the technology is not as sophisticated as in the movies – whiteboards and regular computers are doing the trick.
+The idea of a war room is to gather all the vital information in one place (in business headquarters, of course) and brainstorm it with all the people who are working on a particular project.
+The President… (I mean, the Project Manager) is asking questions, and the Generals (ekhm, employees?) answer them.

-Where all the key members of our team are gathered in the room, we are sure that the flow of information will not be disturbed by any random factor.
-Thus, the company surely benefits from the situation – all the obstacles are quickly identified and removed, and the co-operation between the team members increases, as well as team focus and the working relationship.
+When all the key members of our team are gathered in the room, we are sure that the flow of information will not be disturbed by any random factor.
+Thus, the company surely benefits from the situation – all the obstacles are quickly identified and removed, and the co-operation between the team members and project managers increases.

 Thus, most companies either have a war room or rent one when the need for it appears.
 After all, clarifying the chaotic situation is the first thing every team has to do in order to preserve the workflow.